MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/dfsdiag/Dfsdiag-TestDFSConfig.md

 ms.topic: article
 ms.assetid: 106aeeb9-ea79-4e6e-829c-eca06309bab2
 ---
-# dfsdiag TestDFSConfig
+# Dfsdiag TestDFSConfig
 Checks the configuration of a Distributed File System \(DFS\) namespace by performing the following actions:

--   verifies that the DFS Namespace service is running and that its  startup type is set to Automatic on all namespace servers.
+-   Verifies that the DFS Namespace service is running and that its  Startup Type is set to Automatic on all namespace servers.

--   verifies that the DFS registry configuration is consistent among namespace servers.
+-   Verifies that the DFS registry configuration is consistent among namespace servers.

 -   Validates the following dependencies on clustered namespace servers that are running Windows Server 2008 or later: